 While hydrangeas are resilient and easy to grow, be careful feeding these plants as adding too much fertilizer causes dense foliage growth at the expense of flowers.

-Although there are specialized fertilizers available for hydrangea plants, they do well in any all-purpose fertilizer.
+Although there are specialized fertilizers available for different any type of hydrangea plants, they do well in any all-purpose fertilizer.

 Choosing the best fertilizer depends on the species of hydrangea and your goal.